 I never fought in a real war, but growing up we played war with cap guns or plastic Uzis and I had HO scale planes dogfighting over my bed; I don't have to tell you how bad things are today: toy guns are fake looking, made of yellow or orange plastic to allay the triggers of nervous cops.
 But in the 70s-80s our guns were real-looking, heavy and loud.
 Nowadays the squirt guns have way more range, so maybe it's a trade-off.
-We need George C. Scott as Patton and Nazis for him to fight; instead we got Afghanistan civilian insurgents and Brad Pitt as General McMahon.
-Yeah, I'm watching the released-today-on-Netflix WAR MACHINE, the true story of the crazy gung-ho general brought in to 'fix' Afghanistan not too long ago (?) and who was taken down by a snide Rolling Stone reporter and his own reckless urge to shoehorn the complexity of counter-insurgency into a war model he can 'win' (he's not the same one as was taken down by an affair with his sexy biographer, McMahon is taken down by a snide journalist --big difference).
-Aside from a comical (and overused) bowlegged running style that lets Pitt show off his barrel-chested burliness (as if he's always about to fall forward and give you twenty), Pitt's SLING BLADE-on-the-half-baked-shell voice and pillow factory energy makes watching him is like reading a paperback military biography on a long plane ride rather than living the history.
+We need George C. Scott as Patton and Nazis to fight; instead we got Afghanistan civilian insurgents and Brad Pitt as General McMahon.
+Yeah, I'm watching the released-today-on-Netflix WAR MACHINE, the true story of the crazy gung-ho general brought in to 'fix' Afghanistan not too long ago (?) and who was taken down by a snide Rolling Stone reporter and his own reckless urge to shoehorn the complexity of counter-insurgency into a war model he can 'win' (he's not the general taken down by an affair with his sexy biographer, he's taken down by a snide journalist --big difference!).
+Adopting a comical (and overused) bowlegged running style that lets him show off his barrel-chested burliness (as if he's always about to fall forward and give you twenty), Pitt's SLING BLADE-on-the-half-baked-shell voice and pillow factory energy makes watching him is like reading a paperback military biography on a long plane ride rather than living the history.
 After the coiled cobra calm in David Ayers' FURY and Tarantino's INGLORIOUS BASTERDS (above), it's a bit of let-down how slack he is here - the calm is there, the cobra is gone.
-Looking back at those earlier films it's clear he had a few things going other than his stiff Fearless Fosdick chin and an ostentatiously silver head of hair.
-One of the easiest to admire was the easy way he had with shooting unarmed prisoners that was most refreshing (the kind of thing a Tom Cruise or Leo would worry might alienate their international fan base), and most of all, he had energy and coiled charm --where's that gone, Brad?
+Looking back at those earlier films it's clear he had a few things going for him, trait-wise, other than his stiff Fearless Fosdick chin and an ostentatiously silver head of hair.
+One of the easiest to admire was the easy way he had with shooting unarmed prisoners that was most refreshing (the kind of thing a Tom Cruise or Leo would worry might alienate their fan base)--where's that gone, Brad?